 If you were injured because your motor vehicle had a defective airbag or any other defective parts, you need skilled legal representation from an experienced Atlanta product liability lawyer.
-Our team of experienced lawyers at Allen & Scofield Injury Lawyers, LLC, has represented auto defect injury victims for decades.
+Our team of experienced lawyers at Graham Scofield Injury Lawyers, has represented auto defect injury victims for decades.

 Many of the auto defect laws, such as lemon laws and recall rules, are difficult to understand.
 It’s always best to consult with a knowledgeable auto defect lawyer before pursuing an insurance claim.
-Our lawyers at Allen & Scofield Injury Lawyers, LLC can provide you the advice that you need to identify the party responsible for causing your injuries and the applicable laws that protect you.
-Contact us at (404) 419-6674 or use our online form.
+Our lawyers at Graham Scofield Injury Lawyers can provide you the advice that you need to identify the party responsible for causing your injuries and the applicable laws that protect you.
+Contact us at (404) 939-9470 or use our online form.

 How an Auto Defect Lawyer Can Help in Claims